 Initiative 5.1.4 Explore technology to allow merchants and employers to reduce fares for patrons and employees using smart cards and/or mobile pay applications.
 Ongoing CAT offers a corporate discounted 30- Day Pass for large employers of 250 employees or more.
 Implement ITS initiatives within the Implementation Plan by 2025.
-Goal 6 Monitor and improve mobility servi ce quality and serv ice standards.
-Objective 6.1 Develop ongoing process es to measure and r monitor service quality.
-Initiative 6.1.1 Use a Route Monitoring System to examine fixed-route services on an annual basis and make revisions to low- performing services as needed, including transitioning to mobility on demand solutions where and when warranted.
+Goal 6 Monitor Objective 6.1 and improve mobility serv Develop ongoing process Initiative 6.1.1 Use a Route Monitoring System to examine fixed-route services on an annual basis and make revisions to low- performing services as needed, including transitioning to mobility on demand solutions where and when warranted.
 Ongoing Routes are monitored monthly at a minimum and updated as needed when route performance is not meeting desired standards.
 CAT previously conducted a Comprehensive Operations Analysis (COA) to examine existing service and have acted on the recommended cost-neutral improvements.
 Further implementation is planned.
 Annual review of route performance and compare to the established level of service.
 Initiative 6.1.2 Conduct a survey at least every two years to obtain passenger information including user demographics, travel behavior characteristics, transfer activity, and user satisfaction.
 2022, 2024, 2026 Surveys are developed and distributed or advertised as necessary.
 Surveys have been created to pull a variety of information from transit users.
 CAT has most recently conducted a survey regarding the rider needs during the Regional Service and Fare Study.
 Surveys will also be created later this year with our Major TDP Update.
 Conduct passenger survey every two years.